-At the end of last week, Gov. Eric Greitens signed legislation amending the Missouri Human Rights Act (MHRA) to make the statute more "employer-friendly."
-The bill will take effect on Aug.
+On May 8, 2017, the Missouri House of Representatives passed legislation amending the Missouri Human Rights Act (MHRA) to make the statute more "employer-friendly."
+The bill is expected to be signed by Gov. Eric Greitens and become law on Aug.
 28, 2017.
 How will the legislation change the current Missouri law?

-The new legislation eliminates individual liability for supervisors and specifies that only the employer may be held responsible for discrimination.
+- 1. The new legislation will eliminate individual liability for supervisors and specify that only the employer may be held responsible for discrimination.
 Currently, an employee alleging discrimination can sue both the employer and any supervisory employee who is alleged to have discriminated.
-The elimination of individual liability is particularly significant for an employer that is not headquartered in Missouri and does not have its principal place of business here.
+The elimination of individual liability will be particularly significant for an employer that is not headquartered in Missouri and does not have its principal place of business here.
 Under the new law, these "nonresident" employers will be able to transfer an MHRA case from state to federal court.
-Federal courts tend to be more "friendly" to employers in such cases and will often dispose of weak cases without requiring an employer to defend at trial.

-The new legislation also excludes from the definition of "employer" any entity that is owned or operated by a religious entity.
-This would presumably exclude from suit, for example, entities such as religious charities or hospitals operated by religious orders.
+Federal courts tend to be more "friendly" to employers in such cases and will often dispose of weak cases without requiring an employer to defend at trial. - The new legislation also excludes from the definition of "employer" any entity that is owned or operated by a religious entity.
+This would presumably exclude from suit, for example, entities such as religious charities or hospitals operated by religious orders. - 3.
 The new legislation also imposes limits on the amount an employee may recover as damages in an MHRA lawsuit.
-The new caps limit all damages other than actual back pay, interest on back pay, attorney fees and court costs to:

-- \$50,000 for employers with fewer than 100 employees. - \$100,000 for employers with more than 100 but fewer than 200 employees. - \$200,000 for employers with more than 200 but fewer than 500 employees. - \$500,000 for employers with more than 500 employees.
+The new caps limit all damages other than actual back pay, interest on back pay, attorney fees and court costs to: - 1. \$50,000 for employers with fewer than 100 employees. - 2. \$100,000 for employers with more than 100 but fewer than 200 employees. - 3. \$200,000 for employers with more than 200 but fewer than 500 employees. - 4. \$500,000 for employers with more than 500 employees.